 But that’s not exactly the case.

-The needle that marks progress in gender equality in the corporate world is moving forward at a painstaking pace, and no one knows that more than women who work there.
+The needle that marks progress in gender equality in the corporate world is moving forward at a painstaking pace, and no one knows that more than the women who work there.

 The facts speak for themselves: Women still earn on average 79 percent of what men earn, represent only 20 percent of congressional seats, hold only 5 percent of Fortune 500 CEO positions, and represent on average 17 percent of global Board positions.